This easy potato soup recipe has all the flavors of a loaded baked potato, but it’s ready in 15 minutes.

 To get this soup done really quickly, read through the recipe first.
 As you read it, gather together all ingredients, pots, pans, knives and other tools that you will need so that everything is at your fingertips.
 Enjoy! -Christine xo

 Yield: 7 and ½ cups

-- 4 cups low or no-sodium chicken broth
+- 4 cups low-sodium chicken broth

-- 2 Tbsp. neutral oil like vegetable or grape seed
+- 2 Tbsp. cooking oil

 - 6 strips bacon

 - 1/4 cup flour

 - 1 cup water